AbdulHadi806/Machine-learning-Basic-notes/Machine-learning-Basic-notes/deep-learning/Deeplearning.md

 ## Simple Neural Network

 Maths functions are called neurons such as Max function.
 Each neuron even if in the same layer they are responsible for different patterns.
-The structure of a simple neural network is as follows: input neuron => hidden layers => output neuron
+The structure of a simple neural network is as follows: input neuron => hidden layers(each layer has neurons) => output neuron

 <img width="320" alt="image" src="https://github.com/AbdulHadi806/Machine-learning-Basic-notes/assets/113926529/ef62e8b0-d671-4b79-88c6-b01590062e9a">

-## Hyper parameters
+## Hyperparameters
 Hyperparameters are parameters whose values are set before the training and remain constant throughout the training.
 They are not learned from the data but rather they are set using common sense.
 They are crucial as they control the behavior of the training algorithm and ultimately impact the performance of the model.
 They are set by the human himself.